 Erin Kendall Braun

-I am lab manager, and am interested in how different memory systems and the experience of reward influence decision making.
+I am the lab manager, and am interested in how different memory systems interact in the process of learning and decision making.

 Undergraduate Students and Research Assistants

-G. Elliott Wimmer - former PhD student (received in 2012), currently a postdoc at Neuroimage Nord in Hamburg, Germany.
+G. Elliott Wimmer - former PhD student (received in 2012), currently a postdoc in the Poldrack Lab at Stanford.

 Nathan Clement - former lab manager, currently a PhD student at Duke University.